-- Our performance venues at the Barbican Centre and LSO St Luke’s were closed in March 2020, meaning all scheduled concerts were cancelled until late November 2020.
+- Our performance venues at the Barbican Centre and LSO St Luke’s were closed in March 2020, meaning all scheduled concerts were cancelled until late November 2020

-- Only 15% of cancelled performance tickets were refunded as a donation.
+- Only 15% of cancelled performance tickets were refunded as a donation

-- Many international tours and commercial engagements (representing 63% of our annual income) were cancelled.
+- Many international tours and commercial engagements (representing 63% of our annual income) were cancelled

-- Significant reduction in corporate sponsorship due to cancellation of sponsored activities.
+- Significant reduction in corporate sponsorship due to cancellation of sponsored activities

-- Musician and Conductor incomes were reduced significantly due to cancelled concerts.
+- Musician and Conductor incomes were reduced significantly due to cancelled concerts

-Despite numerous cost saving measures, financially the impact of the crisis has been significant.
+Despite numerous cost saving measures, the financial impact of the crisis has been significant.
 The LSO receives just 20% of its income from public subsidy, raises 17% through vital support and donations, and earns the rest through ticket sales, international engagements and commercial activities.
-Since the start of the pandemic, much of this earned income has been lost and we’ve had to draw down a substantial portion our reserves to help sustain the organisation during this time.
+Since the start of the pandemic, much of this earned income has been lost and we’ve had to draw down a substantial portion of our reserves to help sustain the organisation during this time.

 These reserves will run out, and despite help from the Government, the short-term relief is not a sustainable solution to secure the future of the Orchestra.
-To help the LSO rebuild and perform to live audiences again in the coming years and in a way that is financially secure, donations to this ambitious but vital appeal could transform the future of the Orchestra.
+To help the LSO rebuild and perform to live audiences once again in the coming years and in a way that is financially secure, donations to this ambitious but vital appeal could transform the future of the Orchestra.